Kwesi-Eddem/Kwesi-Eddem/README.md

 ##
-* Focused on systems, architecture, and reliability.
-Currently enrolled in the ALX Software Engineering program.
+* Focused on systems, architecture, and reliability..

 ##
 * Systems optimization